plains-sign-project/plains-sign-project.io/README.md

     - no illustrations yet
     - no bonus content yet (example sentences, synonymy, history)
   - has all entries from Clark's dictionary
+    - for many entries need to disambiguate where the sign description ends and commentary / cultural notes begin
   - has a few entries from Hadley, just to test. no illustrations yet
   - each entry includes which book it was in
   - related headwords are italicized